axolotl-logic/axolotl-pgn/README.md

 ## Overview

-Convert *HUGE* multi-game PGNs to TSVs (CSVs with tabs).
+Convert *HUGE* multi-game PGNs to TSVs (CSVs with tabs)  with this utility.
 This utility was built specifically to process Lichess monthly game dumps which are ~90 million games in length.